linked-art/linked.art/docs/api/rels/1/objectShowsWork.md

 ## objectShowsWork

-Return the objects that show the work.
+Return the objects that show the visual work.

 See the related [model documentation](/model/object/aboutness/#physical-object-and-visual-work)

 ### Example

+From the record for the image of the Night Watch, the record for the painting would be in the response

 ### Details